cs0320-s24/mock-mchavezz-lhalim/README.md

 - Toggle Verbose/Brief: for accessibility, the mode is a toggle that can be checked by the user that shows the current mode, brief is the default mode
 - Current Dataset display: as only one dataset can be loaded at a time, the current dataset name is displayed
 - Unload CSV button: after a CSV is loaded, not only can the user use the unload_csv command, a button also appears
+- Login button functionality:
+    - added a loggedIn state variable to keep track of the user's authentication status.
+    - handleLogin function toggles the loggedIn state when the user clicks on the login button.
+    - handleCommand function checks whether the user is logged in before processing commands.
+If not logged in, it adds a message to the history instead of executing the command.
+    - command input and mode toggle components are only rendered when the user is logged in.

 # Errors/Bugs